"Commit injustice in this world, and I'll send you to the next."

 Even Evil Has Standards: Madeleine considered de Ferrer's actions in Chichen Itza a perversion of her own ideals and claimed that she was glad Aveline killed him.
 Aveline doesn't seem to buy into it.

 Face-Heel Turn: Cleverly subverted.
 The game is supposed to end with Aveline joining the Templar Order after she defeats The Mentor.
 As the credits begin to roll, however, Erudito hacks into the Abstergo game and unlocks the true ending which has Aveline take out not just Madeleine, but the entire Templar installment as well.
-Earlier hacks also highlight Aveline's direct opposition against the Templars, scenes of which are conveniently left out of Abstergo's product.
+Earlier hacks also highlight the assassination targets' Templar affiliations (or aspirations), as well as Aveline's unwavering loyalty to the Brotherhood despite Agaté's lack of faith in her.

 Faux Affably Evil: While de Ferrer isn't the nicest of people, he still appears pretty amiable, even suggesting Aveline and he would make better friends than enemies.
 As it turns out, his more sadistic tendencies were deliberately obscured by Abstergo Entertainment while making the game.